Skip to Main Content

 Standards

 Students, faculty, and staff have full access to the ASTM and IEEE standards databases.
-The Global IHS database can be searched to find other current standards.
+The Accuris database can be searched to find other current standards.
 Any standard that is needed for a class project or research can be acquired for UA faculty, staff, or students by contacting Paula Johnson for assistance.
 Please send the standard number, title and any other useful information to pcjohnson@arizona.edu.

 Want learn more about Standards?
 Take this informational tutorial!